Gunmen abduct Cross River Commissioner - Vanguard News

-An eye witness, Mr James Ibri, told the Newsmen that five gunmen came in a blue Audi car and picked Odu-Orji away as he stepped down to eat in a restaurant.
+An eye witness, Mr James Ibri, told newsmen that five gunmen came in a blue Audi car and picked Odu-Orji away as he stepped down to eat in a restaurant.

 Ibri said that the gunmen dropped their car and ordered the Commissioner into his Prado Jeep and drove away with him.